Russia’s Yandex expands its Alice voice assistant to the smart home

 “A year ago, we brought Alice into users’ homes through the launch of Russia’s first smart speaker, Yandex.Station,” said Denis Chernilevsky, who heads up Alice-enabled device development at Yandex.
 “The new smart home capabilities for Alice offer Russian users the next level of automated living to complement Alice’s existing comprehensive skill set.
 Voice-activated technology is shaping the future with more convenient and innovative opportunities at every turn.”

 Today’s news sees Yandex and Alice continue on a trail blazed by the likes of Amazon with its range of smart home integrations.
-Some big-name partners have been brought on board, including Philips, Xiaomi, Redmond, and Samsung, which have developed voice integrations covering lights, thermostats, TVs, coffee makers, and more.
+Big-name partners such as Philips, Xiaomi, Redmond, and Samsung have developed voice integrations covering lights, thermostats, TVs, coffee makers, and more.
 This means users can ask Alice, either through the mobile app or smart speaker, to do things like turn on the TV.

 Yandex is also following Amazon’s lead with the launch of its own-brand smart gadgets, which include a smart remote control, plug, and light bulb.
 These devices range from $19 to $21 and will be available to buy through Yandex’s online Beru store, as well as brick-and-mortar retail locations in Russia.